 John Wesley promoted social justice in his ministry, serving the poor, the uneducated and the neglected in society.
 Our vision, in accordance with our United Methodist roots and John Wesley’s teachings, is to be a community of hope: providing an opportunity to heal, and a safe and caring environment for children, youth and families.

 BCC’s Spiritual Life program is an integral part of our residential services programming and our staff wellness initiatives, but is optional for all residents (read more about this here).
 There is no requirement for affiliation with the United Methodist Church to receive services or participate in our programs.
 Our services are open to all cultures, races and religions.

 There are a number of opportunities to get involved with our programs.
-The “Get Involved” menu at the top of this page is an excellent starting point.
+The “How to Help” menu at the top of this page is an excellent starting point.
 Make sure you join our newsletter email list to stay up to date on what our volunteer needs are!

 Request a Mission Tour

 BCC encourages groups and individuals to visit any of our residential campus programs (Baltimore and Denton in Maryland, Martinsburg, WV, and Mechancisburg, PA) to see firsthand how we help more than 1,000 children and families each year.
 Many churches and youth groups also complete volunteer projects at our residential campuses.